clarify/pyclarify/docs/source/user/whatispyclarify.rst

 PyClarify is a tool that lets you easily interact with `Clarify <https://www.clarify.io>`__.

+You can:

+* Insert data to signals / items
+* Insert metadata to sigals / items
+* Read data and metadata from items
-You can read items, create/update data and metadata of a signal.
+* Read data and metadata from signals
+* Publishing signals